Frequently Asked Questions

 It is very simple to begin your training with us:

 - You can call us at 709-738-8109 between 10:00 am to 10:00 pm.

 - Drop by to speak to a member of our professional staff about our programs and membership packages during scheduled class times.

 Once you have chosen a program, you can walk right on to the mat and begin training with the group.

 Yes!
 Competition is not a requirement in any of our programs, but yes, we have a very active and well established competition team.
 We use competition to further develop the skill level of our students.
 Our primary focus is to make our students the absolute best that they can be and competition is a great way for a lot of people to reach the next level.
-Our quest for excellence has brought our competition team to five different continents and all academy members are welcome to join us when we travel or to try out for the team and compete themselves.
+Our quest for excellence has brought our competition team to five different continents and all academy members are welcome to join us when we travel for competition provided that they have put the time and effort into their preparation.

 Yes, there are age restrictions for our Kid’s programs.
 The youngest that we take children for our Super Start Martial Arts program is 4 years old.
 Please see the program description for any and all age restrictions for kids programs.
 We have no age limit for the adults.

 Belt colours from other martial arts systems do not usually cross over.
 We mean no disrespect to your accomplishments but we have a strict ranking system in our Gracie Jiu Jitsu and Karate programs that have been developed for a reason.
 For example, a red belt in Tae Kwon Do is the rank just before black belt, while, in Gracie Jiu Jitsu, red belt is the highest rank that there is and takes well over 40 years to achieve.